scala/scala3/docs/docs/reference/metaprogramming/tasty-reflect.md

 }
 ```

-To easily know which extractors are needed using the `Printer.TreeStructure.show` which returns the string representation the structure of the tree.
+We can easily know which extractors are needed using `Printer.TreeStructure.show`, which returns the string representation the structure of the tree.
 Other printers can also be found in the `Printer` module.

 ```scala
 xTree.show(using Printer.TreeStructure)